Depending on where you live, you may need to have emergency heating options if the power goes out during the winter.

-It could be a real challenge to stay warm when the furnace hasn't worked for days due to winter storms, hurricanes, tornadoes, floods, earthquakes, etc.
+It could be a real challenge to stay warm when the furnace hasn't worked for days and the temperatures are dropping due to winter storms, hurricanes, tornadoes, floods, earthquakes, etc.

 In planning for emergencies for your family, remember to put some of the items suggested below into your 72-hour kits.

-Most people have at least a minimal supply of blankets, comforters, and quilts on hand.
+Have a good supply of blankets, comforters, and quilts on hand.
 Comforters and quilts are stuffed with batting in layers which increases their warmth capacity.
-Several layered blankets can have the same effect as a quilt or comforter.
+Several layered blankets can have the same effect as a thick quilt or comforter.

 If you are an electric blanket person, think ahead and have a backup plan in mind because you may not have enough regular non-electric blankets to stay warm when the electricity is out.
 If you don't think you have enough room to store extra blankets, try laying them out flat between your mattress and box springs when they're not in use.